Pi4J/pi4j/README.md

 ## Using Pi4J

+You need the **Java 11 runtime when you use Pi4J V2, and Java 21 for V3**.

 When you want to use Pi4J in your project, you should definitely check out [the Pi4J website](https://pi4j.com) where you can find a lot of information and many examples!